Uber, Lyft, and Ridesharing in Las Vegas, Nevada

 No. Uber or Lyft drivers are not required to carry commercial carrier insurance.
 In 2021, Uber insurance covered up to $1.5 million per accident when the driver is "on a job."
 The same is true about Lyft.

-Uber and Lyft define "being on the job" when there is a passenger in a car, or the driver is on the way to pick up the passenger.
+Uber and Lyft define "being on the job" as when a passenger is in a car, or the driver is on the way to pick up the passenger.

 So, if you were a passenger in an Uber or Lyft vehicle when an accident occurred, you could rest assured that there will be an insurance policy to cover necessary and reasonable medical expenses.